AhmedMohamed17/CRUD-Operation---DINAMO/README.md

-# React + TypeScript Post Management Application
+# React + TypeScriptCRUD-Operation---DINAMO Application

 This project is a simple web application built with **React** and **TypeScript**.
 It demonstrates fetching, displaying, adding, editing, and deleting posts using the [JSONPlaceholder API](https://jsonplaceholder.typicode.com/) and utilizes **Ant Design** for the UI.